pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Versioning allows aggregate and domain event classes to be modified after an application has been deployed.

-On both aggregate and domain event classes, the class attribute ``_class_version_`` indicates the version of the class.
-This attribute has a default value of ``1``.
-Subsequent versions should be given a successively higher number than the previously deployed version.
-Static methods of the form ``_upcast_X_Y_()`` will be called to update the state of a stored event or snapshot from a lower version ``X`` to the next higher version ``Y``.
-Such upcast methods will be called by the mapper to upcast the state from the version of the class with which it was created to the version of the class which will be reconstructed.
+On both aggregate and domain event classes, the class attribute ``_class_version_`` can be used to indicate the version of the class.
+This attribute is inferred to have a default value of ``1``.
+If the data model is changed, by adding or removing or renaming or changing the meaning of values of attributes, subsequent versions should be given a successively higher number than the previously deployed version.
+Static methods of the form ``_upcast_x_y_()`` will be called to update the state of a stored event or snapshot from a lower version ``x`` to the next higher version ``y``.
+Such upcast methods will be called  to upcast the state from the version of the class with which it was created to the version of the class which will be reconstructed.
 For example, upcasting the stored state of an object created at version ``2`` of a class that will be used to reconstruct an object at version ``4`` of the class will involve calling upcast methods ``_upcast_2_3_()``, and ``_upcast_3_4_()``.
 If you aren't using snapshots, you don't need to define upcast methods or version numbers on the aggregate class.

 In the example below, version ``1`` of the class ``MyAggregate`` is defined with an attribute ``a``.